guanzgrace/risk-adjustment-model-validation/readme.md

 |       | L15     |         | 3.938e-5 | 0.000   | 0.147   | 0.883   |               | -0.0003  | 0.000   | -1.234  | 0.218   |

 * Dependent Variable: T16

 ** Dependent Variable: T15

 ^ Dependent Variable: EM16

 !
 Significant at alpha = 0.05

+Columns 3-7 represent the model fitted with data from the individual marketplace; Columns 8-12 represent the model fitted with data from the small group marketplace.